How Different Transactions Flow Through an Ephemeral Rollup

 Transaction fails if account is already delegated.

-- Base Layer: CPI callback is called to get, finalize and recreate account from ER to Base Layer with its original program as owner.
+Base Layer: CPI callback is called to get, finalize and update account from ER to Base Layer with Delegation Program as owner.

 Transaction fails if account is already undelegated.